napframework/nap/docs/doxygen/markdown/06_project_management.md

 target_include_directories(${PROJECT_NAME} PUBLIC ${CMAKE_CURRENT_LIST_DIR}/pathToHeaders)
 ```

-In this example [target_include_directories](https://cmake.org/cmake/help/v3.6/command/target_include_directories.html) is used with ${PROJECT_NAME} referring to the project target and `CMAKE_CURRENT_LIST_DIR` being used to refer to the project root directory.
+In this example <a href="https://cmake.org/cmake/help/v3.6/command/target_include_directories.html" target="_blank">target_include_directories</a> is used with `${PROJECT_NAME}` referring to the project target and `CMAKE_CURRENT_LIST_DIR` being used to refer to the project root directory.
 It's important to remember that `projectExtra.cmake` is included within NAP's existing CMake project and as such doesn't replace the existing template and as a result this limits what functions make sense within this supplementary file.

 When a project is packaged the entire `data` directory from the project is included, alongside the core libraries, the modules and their third party dependencies.
-If you need to include anything extra into the packaged project do so using CMake's [install](https://cmake.org/cmake/help/v3.6/command/install.html) command.
+If you need to include anything extra into the packaged project do so using CMake's <a href="https://cmake.org/cmake/help/v3.6/command/install.html" target="_blank">install</a> command.
 Below is an example `projectExtra.json` installing an extra file `example.txt` from the project root into the packaged project.

 ```
 install(FILES ${CMAKE_CURRENT_LIST_DIR}/example.txt DESTINATION .)